waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FARFETCH'D Puzzle Alternative Hypotheses:**
   1. Movement is triggered by the *number* of interactions, not the position of interaction.
 Test by interacting from non-behind positions multiple times.
   2. The apprentice at (7, 28) is not the final destination.
 The FARFETCH'D needs to be herded to a different trigger point in the forest.

+- **FARFETCH'D Puzzle Alternative Hypotheses (from reflection):**
+  1. The FARFETCH'D is not in this reachable area of the maze at all.
+It might have moved to an inaccessible section or left the forest entirely.
+  2. A key item or HM (other than CUT) is required to solve the puzzle or access the area where the FARFETCH'D is now located.